PascalSun/Design-Scenario/README.md

         * number of hubs
         * [S,E,I,R] initialize
         * rate of people without hubs
+    - param
+        * all the parameters should be able to redefined

+## ToDo
 * Generate param json file
 * Generate configure json file
 * Should be able to take input set